-Sitting somewhere between a graphic designer and an artist, I usually describe myself as a graphic artist.
-Having studied both graphic design and fine art, it always seemed like the best description!
+Sitting somewhere between a graphic designer and an artist, I usually describe myself as a graphic artist (having been involved in both graphic design and fine art, it seems like the best description!).

-Despite having learnt to paint in the traditional way, with tuition from the late artist, Robert Lenkiewicz, my paintings always ended up having a graphical look about them - I just couldn't get away from it!
-Some of my influences also happen to be from a graphical leaning artists, such as Andy Warhol, Bridget Riley, Paul Insect and Victor Vasarely (also, Juan Sly, for his humourous spray-paintings).
+Despite having learnt to paint in the traditional way with tuition from the late artist, Robert Lenkiewicz, my paintings always ended up having a graphical look about them.
+Some of my influences also happen to be from graphical-leaning artists, such as Andy Warhol, Bridget Riley, Paul Insect and Victor Vasarely (also, Juan Sly, for his humorous spray-paintings).
 My influences can include anything from illustrations on packages, such as food cartons and wrapping etc, to book cover designs.
 And also from other artists' art.
 Often, I deal with patterns and colours, particularly repeated patterns.

-My prints often begin life from something simple such as a cutting from a magazine or a photograph or drawing of something, such as a square or some lines, for example.
-With this sample, I then usually (but not always) use a computer to create something.
-Despite often using a computer to create many of my artworks, the end goal is always an old-fashioned paper print!
-Whatever type of piece I am creating, the entire process is geared towards having a product on paper.
+My prints often begin life from something simple such as a cutting from a magazine or a photograph or drawing of something, such as a square or some lines.
+With this sample, I then usually (but not always) put it into a computer to create something from it.
+Despite often using a computer, the end goal is always an old-fashioned paper print!
+Whatever type of piece I am creating, the entire process is aimed at having it printed on paper.